-Course Residential Construction Grade(s) 10, 11 ,12 Length Semester Prereq(s) Construction Technology Fee(s) \$15.00 Credit 0.5
+Course Residential Construction Grade(s) 10, 11 ,12 Length Semester Prereq(s) Construction Technology Fee(s) \$20.00 Credit 0.5

 This course will provide students with the knowledge and hands-on experiences related to house framing, codes, and regulations as well as site preparation, foundation systems, enclosures, utilities, finishing methods, and green construction.
 A major emphasis will be placed on safety as it relates to each area.
 Students will develop entry-level skills in construction and related trades along with an overview of career opportunities available and/or which will better prepare them for post-secondary career opportunities.
 Carpentry and masonry projects both on and off of school grounds may be incorporated into required class projects.
-NOTE: This course is only offered during even school years (next offered during the 2024-25 school year).
+NOTE: This course is only offered during even school years (next offered during the 2026-27 school year).

-Course Viking Artisans Grade(s) 10, 11, 12 Length Semester Prereq(s) N/A Fee(s) N/A Credit 0.5 making, blacksmithing a coat rack, and creating a hand-forged puzzle.
+Course Viking Artisans Grade(s) 10, 11, 12 Length Semester Prereq(s) N/A Fee(s) \$25.00 Credit 0.5

+This class will explore the traditional trades of leatherworking, blacksmithing, and jewelry metalsmithing.
+Students will use a high skill level to create well-designed pieces of artwork.
+Some of the projects that might be covered in the class include making a metal pendant, wallet making, belt making, blacksmithing a coat rack, and creating a hand-forged puzzle.
 Shop math skills will be put to the test.
 Additionally, critical thinking skills, decision-making, and problem-solving are implemented throughout the Viking Artisans Course.
 NOTE: Students take home completed projects constructed in the class, so all materials need to be purchased by the student.